Loading…

 If you've ever had to maintain a gap between how you appear and how you feel, this series reads differently than it does for people who haven't.
 The appearance anxiety at the center isn't generic; it's specific and honest in ways that most romance manhwa doesn't attempt.

-Start from Chapter 1.
+Start from Chapter 1: that's the one hard rule this True Beauty reading guide has.
 The early chapters establish who Jugyeong is before the transformation, which matters for everything the series builds after it.
 Don't skip them.

 Lee Suho finds out about the real Jugyeong early.
 His relationship to her is built on knowing both versions, which creates a different dynamic than the standard romance where the male lead falls for the performed version and then has to adjust when he learns the truth.
 Suho never has to adjust.
 That stability is both his appeal and what makes him a less dramatically interesting character in certain stretches.